-Name (1)(2) Age Director Since Occupation and Experience Independent Audit Committee Compensation and Benefits Committee Governance and Sustainability Committee Eugene J. Lowe, III (3) 55 2019 President and Chief Executive Officer ("CEO"), SPX Technologies, Inc. Yes √ ✓ Dennis J. Martin (4) 72 2008 Chairman and former CEO, Federal Signal Corporation Yes
+Name (1)(2) Age Director Since Occupation and Experience Independent Audit Committee Compensation and Benefits Committee Governance and Sustainability Committee Katrina L. Helmkamp (3) 58 2023 Former Chief Executive Officer ("CEO"), Cartus Corporation Yes ✓ Eugene J. Lowe, III 56 2019 President and CEO, SPX Technologies, Inc. Yes \checkmark \checkmark Dennis J. Martin (4) 73 2008 Chairman and former CEO, Federal Signal Corporation Yes

-Name Age Director Since Occupation and Experience Independent Audit Committee Compensation and Benefits Committee Governance and Sustainability Committee Bill Owens 72 2011 Former Governor of Colorado Yes ✓ Chair Shashank Patel 62 2021 Chief Financial Officer ("CFO"), Watts Water Technologies, Inc. Yes ✓ Brenda L. Reichelderfer (4) 64 2006 Director of Tribus Aerospace and Moog, Inc. Yes Chair ✓ Jennifer L. Sherman 58 2016 President and CEO, Federal Signal Corporation No John L. Workman 71 2014 Former CEO, Omnicare, Inc. Yes Chair ✓ ✓
+Name Age Director Since Occupation and Experience Independent Audit Committee Compensation and Benefits Committee Governance and Sustainability Committee Bill Owens 73 2011 Former Governor of Colorado Yes \checkmark Chair Shashank Patel 63 2021 Chief Financial Officer ("CFO"), Watts Water Technologies, Inc. Yes \checkmark Brenda L. Reichelderfer (4) 65 2006 Director of Tribus Aerospace and Moog, Inc. Yes Chair ✓ Jennifer L. Sherman 59 2016 President and CEO, Federal Signal Corporation No John L. Workman 72 2014 Former CEO, Omnicare, Inc. Yes Chair \checkmark ✓

-- (1) All nominees are current directors. - (2) Each director attended at least 75% of the aggregate of all fiscal year 2022 meetings of the Board and each Committee on which he or she served during the portion of the year in which such director served. - (3) Mr. Lowe was appointed to the Compensation and Benefits Committee on April 26, 2022. - (4) The Board has determined that Mr. Martin is independent under the listing requirements of the NYSE because, among other things, he has not served as an employee of the Company since December 2015.
+(1) All nominees are current directors.

+(2) Each director attended at least 75% of the aggregate of all fiscal year 2023 meetings of the Board and each Committee on which he or she served during the portion of the year in which such director served.

+- (3) Ms. Helmkamp joined the Audit Committee on November 20, 2023, simultaneous with her appointment to the Board as a non-employee director. - (4) The Board has determined that Mr. Martin is independent under the listing requirements of the NYSE because, among other things, he has not served as an employee of the Company since December 2015.
 However, the governance guidelines of certain proxy advisory services and certain of the Company's stockholders may not consider a former CEO to be independent.
 Therefore, the Board has appointed Brenda L. Reichelderfer to serve as Lead Independent Director, with responsibilities that are similar to those typically performed by an independent chair.